limahmoud/-Smart-Mart-Sales-Analytics/README.md

-# -Smart-Mart-Sales-Analytics
+# Smart-Mart-Sales-Analytics
-📊 Smart Mart Sales Dashboard
+Smart Mart Sales Dashboard

 Built with Power BI to track sales, analyze trends, and support decisions.

-📁 Files Included
+Files Included

 Dataset: Raw sales data used for analysis.

 Sales_Report.pdf (optional): Summary of key insights and recommendations.

-🧹 Data Cleaning
+Data Cleaning

 Handled missing and inconsistent values in sales and product records.